Knives out for Borrell, as Russia divides EU

 The German Greens and some in Merkel's own Christian Democratic Union (CDU) party have also called for it to be stopped.

-But their voice was drowned out by the German establishment for now.
+But their voice was drowned out by the CDU establishment.

 "The German government is following the right course," Armin Laschet, the CDU party leader, also told Reuters on Friday.